 WCU in Philadelphia is proud to recognize all of our graduates and looks forward to the future accomplishments and noteworthy achievements of our students.

-The BSW and MSW Programs, as well as the Office of Social Equity, recently welcomed activist and poet Ewuare Osayande to WCU in Philadelphia for a discussion of racial dynamics and the electoral process.
+The BSW and MSW Programs, as well as the Office for Diversity, Equity and Inclusion, recently welcomed activist and poet Ewuare Osayande to WCU in Philadelphia for a discussion of racial dynamics and the electoral process.
 More than 75 students, faculty, and staff attended the event, listening to Mr. Osayande speak and respond to questions at the heart of our nation’s post-election climate.

 Born in Camden, NJ, Osayande cites the 1990 police shooting of Phillip Pannell Jr. as the catalyst for his work as an activist engaged in educating people about the history and reality of oppression.
 He previously worked as Anti-Oppression Coordinator at the Mennonite Central Committee (MCC), before joining the American Friends Service Committee (AFSC) as Chief Diversity Officer.
 Osayande is the author of 14 books, including his collection of poetry Blood Luxury, for which Amiri Baraka wrote the introduction.
 More recently, Osayande edited the collection Stand Our Ground: Poems for Trayvon Martin and Marissa Alexander, which raised funds for each victim's family and called a generation to stand against oppression.

 On December 12th, WCU in Philadelphia hosted a special event which showcased the research of seniors in the BSW program.
 Supported by faculty, staff, peers, and community members, senior seminar students shared research during a poster presentation, which, as part of their ongoing Senior Integrative Projects (SIP), demonstrates their ability to apply and integrate the knowledge, values, and skills of beginning generalist social work practice.